 From Swami Vivekananda to Swami Shivananda and their uncountable followers – Rishikesh has acted as the fatherland for people to walk on their spiritual journey.
-No wonder, it’s a place to practice spirituality not adventurism.
+No wonder, Rishikesh a place to practice spirituality not adventurism.

 Rishikesh is no less than a holy place for me, and for those who discern a different sense of warmth from it.
 It has some sort of force full of magic, and if it is, it speaks for a magic that is only pushing back and down the clear daylight world of reason.
-Those born with a higher sense of knowledge seldom have to go back to world for it.
+Those born with a higher sense of knowledge seldom have to go back to the world for it.
 Yet here, all these ideas are upended.
 Here, people come back inquiring those questioning, stretching their sense of understanding, again and again.
 After all, this is where holy Ganges bids farewell to the colossal Himalayas.

 There are some places that are better left untouched, if only we don’t want to see ourselves regretting, years later, for not doing anything to save their cultural significance, and let them transform into just another city around us – or let’s say, into yet another Lhasa – lost in the translations of the world.

-And that’s what happening to Rishikesh, slowly, but evidently.
+And that’s what happening to Rishikesh, slowly, but evidently!

 Though it’s a different thing that many people don’t find it having such high religious significance – as they otherwise do while speaking of Kedarnath or Badrinath.
-But for me it is one of those (unfortunate) consecrated lands, around the world, that are going through a never-ending cultural makeshift, and are calling us every minute – to take our first step towards preserving their true identity.
+But for me, it is one of those (unfortunate) consecrated lands around the world that are going through a never-ending cultural makeshift, and are calling us every minute, to take our first step towards preserving their true identity!